 Motithang Takin Preserve, but it is getting too dark,

 and the animals won't be there.
 We start a bit earlier

 tomorrow.
 The boys (Pema & Bishnu Lal) agree on early starts.
-We drive

 back to the hotel in the dusk.
 It is located walking